mp-loki/vocabulary/README.md

-# Getting started with Play (Scala)
+# Vocabulary

-This project demonstrate how to create a simple CRUD application with Play.
+This project is designed to help learning foreign language lexis in a form of quiz